RidaBoutskaouin/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 <filename.c> -o <output_file>`

 Replace `<filename.c>` with the name of the C file you want to compile (e.g., `0-isupper.c`) and `<output_file>` with the desired name for the output executable (e.g., `0-isupper`).
 4. Run the compiled program.
-For example, if you compiled `0-isupper.c` and named the output executable `0-isupper`, use the following command:\n
+For example, if you compiled `0-isupper.c` and named the output executable `0-isupper`, use the following command:\
-./0-isupper
+`./0-isupper`

 ## Author
 - [Rida Boutskaouin](https://github.com/RidaBoutskaouin)